New South Wales Ambulance: Special Operations Team (SOT)

 Each of the six SOT Rescue Units is also assigned a Hino Rescue Truck.
-Each Rescue is equipped with a wide array of rescue and extrication equipment such as forcible entry gear, battery cutting tools and rope rescue gear among other equipment.
+Each rescue is equipped with a wide array of rescue and extrication equipment such as forcible entry gear, battery cutting tools and rope rescue gear among other equipment.
 Each truck also carries a complement of medical equipment similar to SOT Response Vehicles.
 A seventh Hino Rescue is kept in Sydney as a spare, in addition to the Mercedes support vehicle.

+Control Centres (Triple Zero/Aeromedical)

+Overview

+NSW Ambulance operates multiple Control Centres strategically located across the state to ensure resilience and continuity of operations.
+These are located in Charlestown (Northern Control Centre), Sydney (Sydney Control Centre), Warilla (Southern Control Centre) and Dubbo (Western Control Centre).
+These are supported by a number of backup and disaster recovery sites to maintain service during high-demand periods or technical outages.

+Functions

+Control Centres are staffed by specially trained personnel including: